Track 12: Brian Tillemans, LADWP

-The start of the LORP restoration was delayed twice by LADWP until an Inyo County Superior Court Judge ordered in 2005 that the city of Los Angeles must commence flows to the river by 2007 or their water exports through the second aqueduct would be stopped altogether.
-The city was also fined $5000 a day until the compliance was met.
+Initial LORP restoration was delayed twice by LADWP until an Inyo County Superior Court Judge ordered in 2005 that the city of Los Angeles was required to commence flows to the river by 2007 or their water exports through the second aqueduct would be stopped altogether.
+The city was fined $5000 a day until the compliance was met.

 The published stated goal of the 1997 Memorandum of Understanding (MOU) between the City of Los Angeles, Inyo County, LADWP, the California Department of Fish and Game, the State Lands Commission, the Sierra Club, and the Owens Valley Committee.